 Is Rhinoplasty Right For Me?

-You may not be a good candidate for rhinoplasty if you suffer from certain health conditions.
-Dr. Donaldson or Dr. Sieffert will review your medical history during your consultation to determine whether further studies or referrals are necessary.
+You may not be a good candidate for Rhinoplasty if you suffer from certain health conditions.
+Dr. Sieffert will review your medical history during your consultation to determine whether further studies or referrals are necessary.
 You may need to stop taking certain medications before surgery as well.
-Rhinoplasty can be performed on teenagers or adults after physical growth is complete and emotional maturity is established.